 Again, Joseph R. has a wonderful review of the book.
 We also discussed episode 97 at A Good Story is Hard to Find.

 Another Godden book about a completely different order of nuns.
 This is an inspiring tale of conversion and redemption told in flashback sequence.
 We meet Lise when she is being released from prison where she has served her term for murder.
 She is going to join an order that ministers to those on the fringes of society.

 Through Lise's thoughts, we watch her go from being a young WWII staffer in Paris, become seduced by a man who has a brothel and eventually turns her into a prostitute where later on she becomes the manager.
 The reasons behind the murder become clear as the threads come together again in the people around Lise in current time.
 My full review is here.

 These books seem an interesting blend of fiction and nonfiction to me.
 Lewis's imagination is vivid and fascinating.
 His tendency to have characters speechify leans to the nonfiction side.
 Taken as a meditative read, they would be very good for Lent, I'd think.

-This historical fiction tells of Andrea Orsini, who is one of Cesare Borgia's most trusted political manipulators during the Italian Renaissance.
+This beautifully written historical fiction tells of Andrea Orsini, who is one of Cesare Borgia's most trusted political manipulators during the Italian Renaissance.
 This is a swashbuckler that simultaneously shows Andrea's transition of a human heart from greed to love, selfishness to sacrifice, and power grubbing to nobility.